 Combined Honours BSc (in Environmental Science)/ Master of Engineering (Chemical Engineering & Applied Chemistry and Civil Engineering) Degrees

 The Combined program in Environmental Science (BSc) and MEng allows exceptional students who are registered in one of four UTSC Specialist programs (Environmental Biology, Environmental Chemistry, Environmental Geoscience, or Environmental Physics) to apply during their third year, and be considered, for admission to the Faculty of Engineering & Applied Chemistry MEng programs in either Chemical Engineering & Applied Chemistry or Civil Engineering during their third year.
 The Combined program can be completed in five years.
 For more information about the program, see the Environmental Science section of this Calendar.

 Graduation with High Distinction and with Distinction

-University of Toronto Scarborough students who have completed at least ten full credits while registered at University of Toronto Scarborough will graduate with high distinction if their cumulative grade point average is 3.50 or better and will graduate with distinction if their cumulative grade point average is between 3.20 and 3.49.
+UTSC students who have completed at least 10.0 credits while registered at UTSC will graduate with high distinction if their cumulative grade point average is 3.50 or better.
+Students will graduate with distinction if their cumulative grade point average is between 3.20 and 3.49.
 Other students with a cumulative grade point average of 3.20 or better will be considered on an individual basis.

-Students transferring to the University of Toronto Scarborough are required to complete at least half of their credits and half of their Program requirements as University of Toronto Scarborough students.
+Students transferring to UTSC are required to complete at least half of their credits and half of their program requirements as UTSC students.
 Students transferring from other divisions of the University of Toronto are exempt from this requirement.

 Students who began their degree program at UTSC: